 13 Life Hacks For Horse People

 Life is an extremely complicated activity as it is.
 When you add a horse into that life, things get a lot more complicated (and expensive).
-Soon enough, you will find that that horse is your life.
-What if there was a way to "cheat" , so to speak, to make life easier?
+Soon enough, you will find that your horse is your life.
+What if there was a way to "cheat", so to speak, to make life easier?
 That's what 'life hack' means: "A strategy or technique adopted in order to manage one's time and daily activities in a more efficient way".
-We've found some of the most helpful life hacks for horse people that we hope will help you save you time and money.
+We've found some of the most helpful life hacks for horse people that we hope will help you save you time and money...

-#1 For some horses in cross ties it is better to attach the quick release side to the wall, not to the horse.
-Hard to grab that on a panicking horse.
+1. For some horses in cross ties it is better to attach the quick release side to the wall, not to the horse.
+As it's a lot harder to grab it on a panicking horse.
 A simple solution?
-Buy extras of the quick release buckles so both ends are quick release
+Buy extras of the quick release buckles so both ends are quick release.

 Most importantly for the upcoming winter...